 Ariake Fukamushi Sencha is a refreshing speciality green tea from Japan.
 It comes from the Kagoshima prefecture, which is on Kyushu Island, the southwesternmost of Japan’s main islands.
 The name ‘Ariake’ refers to the former town of Ariake (有明町, Ariake-chō) that has been absorbed in Shibushi city, but the name still refers to tea grown around this area.
-This tea is from the summer 2017 crop.
+This tea is from the late April 2023 crop.

 This Ariake Fukamushi Sencha, like most of Japanese green teas, is steamed rather than pan roasted.
 However it is rather more special as it undergoes a lengthier steaming processes, referred to as deep steaming.
 In Japanese, fukamushi (深蒸し) means ‘deep steamed’ as the tea is steamed for 1-2 minutes as opposed to the usual futsuumushi (普通蒸し) steaming, which is only 30 seconds to 1 minute.
 There is also an even lighter version that is called asamushi (浅蒸し) or ‘light steamed’ tea, which undergoes steaming for less than 30 seconds.
 Even though gyokuro, kabusecha and even bancha can be deep steamed, it is usually senchas that undergo such treatment.
 Therefore ‘fukamushicha’ will usually refer to a deep steamed sencha.